Tamara Lynn Jonason, International Dance Council CID

 As a young ballerina in her early teens Tamara Lynn performed with the Colorado Ballet Company, Red River Dance & Performing Company, under the Artistic Direction of Cathy and Eddie Gasper (Legendary Eddie Gasper, who was Bob Fosse's assistant for over a decade in New York).
 At sixteen, she was Soloist for the opera Magic Flute, Fargo/Moorhead Minnesota Civic Opera.
 During her career TamaraLynn danced with Ballet Arizona under the Artistic Direction of Jean Paul Comelin, she performed as Soloist for four years with Opendance Progressive Ballet Company under the Artistic Direction of Michelle Ceballos Michot from Thalia Mara’s National Academy of Ballet, School of American Ballet, ABT, the Joffrey Ballet Schooland, Royal Ballet School in London, Royal Ballet Academy.
 While in Phoenix during the late 1980's Tamara Lynn directly trained, worked and lived with Irina Dolgova from the Vaganova Academy Mariinsky Ballet Saint Petersburg/Leningrad Russia.

 As an artist, ballerina, choreographer, performer, educator and visionary Tamara Lynn has produced and directed, choreographed and performed full length original productions: Renewal, The Calling, Gwinna (premiere of a new ballet she adapted from Barbra Helen Bergers children’s book), House of Symphonies, Paradigm, New Perspectives, Galactic Butterfly, Awaken, Reconnection, CoreAge in the Deep, Plant Speaks and Cosmic Key to name a few.
-TamaraLynn has been teaching and choreographing for over thirty-eight years, eighteen years in the Phoenix Metro Area.
+TamaraLynn has been teaching and choreographing for over thirty-eight years.

 Enthios Art Venue is a powerful landmark in Tamara Lynn’s career.
 She, being the Founder and Artistic Director, cultivated art, integrated education and art, inspired fun through workshops, productions, music, dance and theatre.
 Tamara Lynn curated art shows for internationally recognized artists, offered after school programs and hosted international and national events.
 It is proclaimed by many, “What Enthios Art Venue brought to the community had a way of bringing everyone together in such a way that leaves a nostalgic hum in your heart.”
 In 2004 she founded Mosaic Trio Progressive Ballet Company, now Keytra Asandi CBC (Contemporary Ballet Company).
 She has worked with Maestro Thomas Chun-yu Chen an internationally renowned conductor, violinist, composer, and string instruments maker from China in the CICA International Music Festival here in the states.
 Tamara Lynn had the unique opportunity to study, film and work with iconic international composer, conductor, accomplished author and artist Christopher Lantz (created the first acoustical physics program at Stanford University currently, he resides at his home, the House of Symphonies.